cryostatio/cryostat-legacy/docs/GRAPHQL.md

 contains the bindings for the GraphQL engine to query custom targets.

 `graphql/` contains some sample queries which can be used as in the following example queries.
-The first query is a standard API v2 requst to create a custom target.
+The first query is a standard API v2 request to create a custom target.
 The second query is a standard API v1 request to list all known targets.
 The third query is a GraphQL query listing all known targets and all fields of those targets, except without querying for the recordings belonging to the